Brain Health Day

 Stroke-IMPaCT is a pioneering study looking at why and how up to one-third of stroke survivors develop problems with cognition (memory, learning and thinking abilities).

-Hear Professor Craig Smith, study lead at Salford Hospital, speak about why this work is so important for the fields of stroke and dementia.
-Craig will explain how piecing together information from blood samples, medical history, and brain scans can help answer vital questions that could lead to treatments to help improve the lives of people who have had strokes.
+Listen to Professor Craig Smith, study lead at Salford Hospital, speak about why this work is so important for the fields of stroke and dementia.
+Craig explains how piecing together information from blood samples, medical history, and brain scans can help answer vital questions that could lead to treatments to help improve the lives of people who have had strokes.

 Have your eyes opened to the commitment and dedication of the many wonderful stroke survivors who make this research possible.